 I think if you were to summarize my thoughts about test prep, you would find something like this:

 - Good instruction ALL YEAR is more effective than trying to cram in review material before the test.

 - Building the climate for success and valuing effort and hard work are better than building up the “worry” and high-stakes nature of the tests.

 - There are easy test-taking strategies that are useful and worth teaching.

 - “Real world” reading skills such as rereading, using graphic and images, and “proving” ideas by revisiting text is not just good for test-taking–but just overall good reading.

 - “If you teach it, they will come” is my motto–I’d rather make sure I teach well all year and know it will pay off in good thinkers, confident students, and a testing climate that is low stress and reasonable.

 - Students need exposure to great reading, great writing, amazing science and social studies, and they need to WANT to show what they know.
 It’s a climate and culture of learning and achievement.
 We can impact that!

 - Providing some low-pressure review materials never hurts.
-For example, I use these task cards as warm ups to just get students talking about different math concepts in those few weeks before the test just to get some of those different problem types back in front of them.
+For example, I use these task cards as warm-ups to just get students talking about different math concepts in those few weeks before the test just to get some of those different problem types back in front of them.

 - Finally, remember that our students are little sponges who absorb whatever vibes we send out to them!
-No matter what pressures you are feeling from administration, the public, social media, or yourself, walk through that classroom door and make sure that you send a positive, controlled, “We GOT this!” message to your students.
+No matter what pressure you are feeling from administration, the public, social media, or yourself, walk through that classroom door and make sure that you send a positive, controlled, “We GOT this!” message to your students.